sergei-kruchinin/auth-service/README.md

 ## Other Notices

-Now blacklist of revoked tokens will be stored in redis.
+Blacklist of revoked tokens stored in redis.
+Refresh tokens still in development.
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.